openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 By default, the script automatically detects the highest Microsoft Visual Studio version installed on the machine and uses it to create and build a solution for a sample code.

-Once the build has been completed, sample binaries can be find in the following folders:
+Once the build has been completed, sample binaries will be in the following folders:
 * C samples - `C:\Users\<user>\Documents\Intel\OpenVINO\openvino_c_samples_build\intel64\Release`
 * C++ samples - `C:\Users\<user>\Documents\Intel\OpenVINO\openvino_cpp_samples_build\intel64\Release`

-Generated solution can also be build manually.
+A generated solution can also be built manually.
 For example, to build C++ sample binaries in Debug configuration, run the suitable version of the
 Microsoft Visual Studio and open the generated solution file from the `C:\Users\<user>\Documents\Intel\OpenVINO\openvino_cpp_samples_build\Samples.sln` directory.